Explore this Section

 Prankful Painting - the Red Obelisk

 My father-in-law John Chidlow was one of a very rare breed of Englishmen who was trained as a stonemason, and his stay in Rome during the Second World War was undoubtedly enriched by what he saw in the stonemasonry work of the ancients.
 For me he made an indelible contribution to Keele.
 It concerns the entrance staircase outside the main Library, which was built during my residency at UCNS initially in one of the former Military Huts (#6) on campus.
 We ‘ancients of Keele' may recall that the original decoration placed as the centre-piece at the base of the staircase was a column on which a hand holding a book was mounted - clearly the symbol of a Library.
 The column was a finely hued piece of Portland Stone looking a bit like a Doric Greek column.
 In those days the clowning around and defacing objects was pretty common-place on campus and one morning we woke up to find the Library column and assembly had been painted RED!
 At the time everyone observed the shananickins, but little was said.
 Keele’s Administrators were forced to bring in a stonemason, the only one available in miles of Keele to first inspect the column and then remove it with a view to cleaning off the paint and restoring the assembly.
 That stonemason was John Chidlow.
 His task appeared simple enough until you start to realise the properties of Portland stone - to describe it as “blotting” paper would not be an exaggeration.
 Jack attempted to turn the surface of the column piece by piece only to find that the object ended up with a diameter of about six inches, incapable of supporting anything.
 The obelisque was lost to perpetuity, and the expense of replacement was considered too high for such venture to ever be carried out again - a great tribute to the clowns who destroyed the sculpture!
 But that’s just my opinion being vented over fifty years later.
+I graduated in 1961, but I remained at Keele as a graduate student in Chemistry until 1963, so the paint job may have been during that time (1961-63).
 Alan Jones (1961)

 We've checked our photos and don't seem to have one showing the obelisk - in the view we've got - while the library was still being completed - it's definitely not there.
 But the subject of the other library "prank" is visible.
 The very tall weather vane is proudly mounted on the tower.
 So that must have been taken after the four or five guys from Horwood A-block (I think) had hijacked it while it was waiting to be installed.
 They hauled it up to the top of their block and wedged it into the central drain on the flat roof.
 When it was spotted next day, just two workmen were sent up to retrieve it!
 One held it, while the other removed the wedges, whereupon the guy supporting it lost his grip and it shot straight down the drain, with one of the bars on top hitting him on the head and seriously injuring him.
 Difficult to know who to blame - the original pranksters or whoever thought it was a two-man job to get it down.
 At least the other pranks from our time were funnier and less damaging: the Fresher's Gate logo (still there after 55 years), and Frank Godfer Hall, sadly long gone, but an excellent skit on the college motto and the re-naming of the Conference Hall and the New Teaching Block as we knew them.
 And let's not forget the mountaineering club's installation of a bicycle on the roof ridge of the (by then) Walter Moberley (né Conference) Hall - which I think we do have a photo of somewhere.
 Tony Budd (1963) and Gill Budd (Garnett) (1963)